 Yes, tendon transfer surgery can help restore muscle function by redirecting a tendon to improve movement and strength in a weakened or paralyzed muscle.

-Tendon transfer surgery can be successful in improving mobility by restoring lost function or correcting deformities.
-Success depends on various factors such as the specific condition being treated, individual health, and adherence to post-operative care.
+Tendon transfer surgery can successfully improve mobility by restoring lost function or correcting deformities.
+Success depends on factors such as the specific condition being treated, individual health and adherence to post-operative care.

 You can typically return to normal activities gradually after tendon transfer surgery, starting with light activities as advised by your healthcare provider and gradually increasing as you heal.